 The Bottom Line

-The ecosystem is less mature than Gmail’s (no 1,700-star dominant server, no free official endpoint) but more coherent than Teams’ — you have a clear decision tree between official (if you have licenses) and community (if you don’t).
+The ecosystem is less mature than Gmail’s (no 1,700-star dominant server, no free official endpoint) but more coherent than Teams’.
+The gap between Softeria (665 stars, accelerating) and Gmail’s taylorwilsdon (1,700 stars) is narrowing.
 When Microsoft removes the Copilot license requirement or exits preview, this category moves to 4/5.
 The enterprise security infrastructure is already there; it’s the accessibility that’s holding it back.